Thomas W. Cahill

-Thomas W. Cahill (December 25, 1864 — September 29, 1951) was one of the founding fathers of soccer in the United States, and is considered the most important administrator in U.S. Soccer before World War II.
+Thomas William Cahill (December 25, 1864 — September 29, 1951) was one of the founding fathers of soccer in the United States, and is considered the most important administrator in U.S. Soccer before World War II.

 Cahill formed the United States Football Association in 1913, which later became the United States Soccer Federation.
 In 1916 he became the first coach of the United States men's national soccer team.
 Cahill was enshrined in the U.S. National Soccer Hall of Fame in 1950.

 Early life

 Thomas Cahill was born in New York City, but moved to St. Louis, Missouri in 1871.
 He was of Irish descent.
 He attended St. Louis University and built a reputation as one of the pre-eminent amateur athletes in the country.
 Originally favoring running and baseball, he became interested in soccer after witnessing a game involving a team visiting from Toronto.

 In 1897, Cahill founded St. Louis Shamrocks which competed in the St. Louis Association Foot Ball League.
 They won the league title in 1899 and 1900.
 Although he owned Shamrocks, he also managed several other teams including St. Louis Spalding's in 1903-04 and Diel F.C. during the 1904–05 season.